How To Keep News Years’ Resolutions from Reverting to Default

 Before we know it, we’re back in default mode.

-Tell me how many goals you’ve set in the past and what your plans have been to fulfill them, and I can almost certainly tell you whether or not you made it to the finish line.
+Tell me how many goals you’ve set in the past and what your plans were to fulfill them, and I can almost certainly tell you if you made it to the finish line.
 You could look at my track record, and you could tell the same about me.

-I’m sharing this, not because I’m so good at resolutions, but because I’ve been doing some serious thinking about the difference between being a short-distance sprinter and a long-distance runner.
+I’m sharing this, not because I’m so good at resolutions, but because I’ve been doing some serious thinking.
+There’s a difference between a short-distance sprinter and a long-distance runner.

 This year, I have a plan.
 Sort’ve a plan.
 For three months, that is.